mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 3.21.5 xxx =
+* Enhancement: in Pro Print's Edit Content step, give a warning if project is empty

 = 3.21.4 February 8, 2023 =
 * Bugfix: in Pro Print, add support for relative hyperlinks, hyperlinks with wrong protocol, hyperlinks with an extra "www", and support for anchor links
 * Bugfix: in Pro Print ePubs, make anchor links work for Kindle Previewer too